 The nomination of a guardian normally is set forth in a will, but it can also be made through a separate document executed in the same manner as a will, or in a power of attorney document.
 The document must be dated and signed by the individual nominating the guardian.
 It must also be witnessed by two disinterested parties.

 Q: How long will the guardianship last?
 Does a guardianship of the person last the same length of time as a guardianship of the estate?

 A: Both types of guardianships continue until the minor children reach the age of majority, which is 18 years of age in Ohio.
-However, if a child has a mental or physical disability that requires the guardianship to continue in adulthood, then a new guardianship application must be filed.
-A minor guardianship cannot be changed into an adult guardianship without a separate court order.
+However, if a child has a mental or physical disability that requires the guardianship to continue into adulthood, then a new guardianship application must be filed.
+A minor guardianship cannot be changed into an adult guardianship without a separate court proceeding.

 Q: Does the court have to appoint an individual to be a guardian just because that person was named in a will?

-A: No. The court will give priority to a guardian nominated in a document by an individual, but does not have to appoint that named person.
+A: No. The probatecourt will give priority to a guardian nominated in a document by an individual, but is not required to appoint that named person.
 The court will look at the facts and circumstances and determine first whether a guardianship is necessary, and second, whether the nominated person is suitable to serve as a guardian.
 The court will make the final decision about who will serve, but a minor over the age of 14 also may recommend a guardian and ask the court to appoint that person.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Columbus attorney Jay E. Michael, and updated by attorney Bryan B. Johnson of the Columbus law firm of Bryan B. Johnson, Attorney at Law, LLC, and reviewed by Columbus attorney Eric Gamble of Gamble Hartshorn, LLC.
+It was originally prepared by Columbus attorney Jay E. Michael, and updated by attorney Bryan B. Johnson of the Columbus law firm of Bryan B. Johnson, Attorney at Law, LLC, and reviewed by Columbus attorney Eric Gamble of Gamble Hartshorn, LLC.